Bill-GD/fpt_jp/dev_changes.md

+- Disables editing if words are being inserted (high number)
-- Kanji card size is tightly constrained
+- Fixed Kanji card not being a square (checks for shortest screen side)
-- Fixed empty Kanji word is still added
-- Added checkbox to show if the word will be accepted/inserted.
-Rewrote `TextEditingController`s for this